aliaagamall/learn-docker-with-aliaa/lesson-4-hot-reloading.md

 ## Summary

 Rebuilding is needed for code changes, but a volume with `-v` lets me see local changes instantly.
 However, it brings back ignored files and syncs container changes to my local folder.
-I’ll solve this next time!
+Stay tuned for the next lesson where I’ll uncover a clever solution to keep my local folder safe 😉